Commercial Surveyor Services

 Brief – Our client required a comprehensive PPM Survey highlighting any major defects and maintenance requirements including budgets and timescales over a 10-year period.

-Property – A Sixth Form College located in Leeds comprising of 11 buildings, some of which were linked and interconnecting, of varying types, ages and condition.
+Property – A Sixth Form College located in Leeds comprising of 11 buildings, some of which were linked and interconnecting, of varying types, ages and conditions.
 There was a large main building internally comprising of a main hall, theatre, canteen, staff room, toilet facilities and numerous classrooms; a detached sports hall; and a number of other buildings containing classrooms and toilet facilities.
-The property grounds were expansive and comprised of roads, footpaths, car parks, brickwork retaining walls, staircases, grassed areas and boundary walls / fencing.
+The property grounds were expansive and comprised of roads, footpaths, car parks, brickwork retaining walls, staircases, grassed areas and boundary walls/fencing.

 Survey Findings – Overall, we found the College to be in a well-maintained condition, noting that various ongoing and proposed works forming repairs and improvements to the site were being implemented in the immediate future.
 Given the age of the property, our surveyors suspected that asbestos could be present; fortunately, the client had already instructed an asbestos survey which our surveyors used to aid their report.
 Typically, with sites such as these with buildings of varying ages which have been extended and altered significantly and are subject to heavy use in some instances, the internal and external fabric elements deteriorate at different rates due to type, exposure, use etc. As a result, we sequenced works accordingly.
 This included various further investigations and repair allowances included in the short term for works considered to be of higher importance and which would be of greater detriment to the fabric of the buildings and structure if not rectified.
 These included: